martins87/posterr/README.md

 ## 1. Description

-The application is a Twitter like social network where users can write text-only posts and follow other users to interact with their posts.
+The application is a Twitter-like social network where users can write text-only posts and follow other users to interact with their posts.

 ## 2. Project decisions